andrena/no-package-cycles-enforcer-rule/README.md

         ...
 ```

-### Restrict scope
+### Restricting scope

-If you want to exclude packages or restrict check to certain packages only, you can use `includedPackages` or `excludedPackages`:
-**:warning: only use this, if there is no other way!
+**:warning: Only use this, if there is no other way!
 Once there are exceptions, the connection between those excluded packages
 will grow stronger and stronger, without notice!**

+If you want to exclude packages or restrict check to certain packages only, you can use `includedPackages` or `excludedPackages` (although you really should not!):

 ```xml
         ...
         <rules>